jacksu/zeppelinhub-documentation/README.md

 # Hub Documentation by Readthedocs

-This repository is just test for Hub Documentation.
+This repository is a just test for Hub Documentation.